cirex-web/your-local-chat/README.md

 You'll be writing a LAN (Local Access Network) anonymous chat app from scratch!
 At a high level, both the backend and frontend will be hosted under your private network.
 Users can chat through the frontend interface when on the same network.
 (Think: Minecraft LAN servers) Client messages are sent to the backend through a websocket, which is then responsible for relaying the message to all active websocket connections.
 The frontend will be built with React and Typescript, and the backend will be Typescript.
 (JavaScript can also be used if preferred, but you may need to deviate from the instructions slightly)

-> [!TIP]
-> If stuck, check out the reference implementation in the same repo!
-Its feature scope is a bit broader than what's covered here, so don't worry if not everything's clear on first pass.

 ## Prerequisites

 Ensure you have Node.js installed on your device. (run `npm -v` to check)